Sajaborgholl/Neural-Network/README.md

-<<<<<<< HEAD
 Simple Neural Network Project

 Project Overview
-This project implements a simple feed-forward neural network to classify data from a [dataset source, e.g., Kaggle or Hugging Face].
+This project implements a simple feed-forward neural network to classify data from a Kaggle.
 The goal is to familiarize with GitHub workflows, neural network implementation, and training a model on a supervised learning dataset.

 Dataset

 Dataset Name: Breast Cancer Dataset
 Source: https://www.kaggle.com/datasets/faysalmiah1721758/breast-cancer-data
 Description: This dataset contains patient data such as age, tumor size, node involvement, and other characteristics that could influence the recurrence of breast cancer.
 The target variable (class) indicates whether each case was followed by a recurrence or not.